abhay-khandwekar/react-hook-storehouse/README.md

 }
 ```
 ### Asynchronous Actions:
 Asynchronous action performs state update in asynchronous fashion and are non-blocking in nature.
 All Asynchronous operations are expected to return a "promise".
-All state update operations which perform I/O or Network oprations are cadidates for asynchronous actions.
+All state update operations which perform I/O or Network oprations are cadidates of asynchronous actions.

 ```jsx
 // Asynchronous Action named "ASYNCHRONUS_ACTION_IDENTIFIER"